official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/index.md

 251 JIC Assessment, 6 April 2005, ‘Iraq: The State of the Insurgency’.
 252 Ministry of Defence, Strategic Defence Review: A New Chapter, July 2002, page 14.

-99

-Executive Summary725.
-By May 2005, the UK had been supporting an operation of at least medium scale in Iraq for more than two years.
+725. By May 2005, the UK had been supporting an operation of at least medium scale in Iraq for more than two years.
 The Ministerial Committee on Defence and Overseas Policy Sub‑Committee on Iraq (DOP(I)) recognised that future force levels in Iraq would need to be considered in the context of the requirement to achieve “strategic balance”